Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Results

-Consider the vehicle trajectory tracking control problem with non input-affine nonlinear vehicle system derived as in \cite{kong2015kinematic,li2017sharecontrol}.
-The desired velocity is 12 m/s and the desired vehicle trajectory is shown in Fig. \ref{fig:example_2_state}.
-The system states and control inputs of this problem are listed in Table \ref{tab.state}, and the vehicle parameters are listed in Table \ref{tab.parameters}.
-The vehicle is controlled by a saturating actuator, where $\delta \in [-0.35, 0.35]~\mathrm{rad}$ and $a_x\in [-3, 3]~\mathrm{m/s}^2$.
-The dynamics of the vehicle along with detailed state and input descriptions is given as
+Consider the vehicle path tracking task with nonlinear and input non-affine vehicle system derived in \cite{kong2015kinematic,li2017sharecontrol}.
+The desired velocity is 12 m/s and the desired tracking path is shown in Fig. \ref{fig:example_2_state}.
+Table \ref{tab.state} provides a detailed description of the states and inputs for this task, and Table \ref{tab.parameters} lists the vehicular parameters.
+The vehicle's movement is controlled by a bounded actuator, where $a_x\in [-3, 3]~\mathrm{m/s}^2$ and $\delta \in [-0.35, 0.35]~\mathrm{rad}$.
+The dynamics of the vehicle is given by